Can You Put Pottery in the Dishwasher?

 Putting pottery in the dishwasher without absolute certainty that it can safely go in the appliance can yield less than ideal results.
 Even if your pottery is deemed to be food safe, it shouldn't be put in the dishwasher.

-Firstly, the hot water and harsh chemicals could easily ruin all of the hard work that you or another potter put into the piece.
+Firstly, the water, high heat, and harsh chemicals could easily ruin all of the hard work that you or another potter put into the piece.
 Small chips, cracks, and significant breaks are expected consequences of putting soft or porous pottery into the dishwasher.

 Sometimes, the damage is not so visible.
 Chemicals from the paint, the glaze, or the clay pot or container itself can leak, making the pottery unsafe to eat or drink from, especially if it takes consistent trips through the dishwasher.